 - Building demand for products that require organizations to expand their labor force

-- Offering techniques that have the ability to convey messages that change societal behavior in a positive way (e.g., anti-smoking advertising)
+- Offering techniques that possess the ability to convey messages that change societal behavior in a positive way (e.g., autism awareness)